 Dr. Foulkes earned a ScD in Biostatistics from Harvard University and a BA in Mathematics from Brown University.

-Brian Healy is an Assistant Professor of Neurology at Harvard Medical School (HMS) and an Assistant Professor in Biostatistics at the Harvard T.H.
+Brian Healy is an Associate Professor of Neurology at Harvard Medical School (HMS) and an Associate Professor in the Department of Biostatistics at the Harvard T.H.
 Chan School of Public Health.
-He is the primary biostatistician for the Partners MS Center at Brigham and Women’s Hospital, and he is a member of the Massachusetts General Hospital (MGH) Biostatistics Center.
+He is the primary biostatistician for the Partners MS Center at Brigham and Women’s Hospital, and he is a member of Massachusetts General Hospital (MGH) Biostatistics.
 Dr. Healy has been the instructor for many courses related to biostatistics at HMS and Harvard T.H.
 Chan School of Public Health.
 Dr. Healy’s research focuses on modeling the disease course in patients with multiple sclerosis.